marine-biomass-innovation/mbi-project/docs/README.md

 # Introduction

-This is the website for the Marine Biomass Innovation (MBI) Project.
-It is currently maintained by [Holly Massacci (neé Martin)](mailto:holly.massacci@telethonkids.org.au) (WPT8).
-If you have any edits, suggestions or need to report any issues please email Holly at [holly.massacci@telethonkids.org.au](mailto:holly.massacci@telethonkids.org.au).
+This is the website for the Marine Biomass Innovation (MBI) Project, currently maintained by Holly Massacci (neé Martin) from WPT8.
+If you have any edits, suggestions or need to report any issues please email Holly at [holly.massacci@thekids.org.au](mailto:holly.massacci@thekids.org.au).